EluciusFTW/SpectreCoff/README.md

 Similar to `ManyMarkedUp`, there is also `Many` which just takes a list of strings, and when sent to the console, prints each string on a separate line, in the _standard style_.

 For a full list of all cases, please check the [source](https://github.com/EluciusFTW/SpectreCoff/blob/main/src/spectrecoff/Output.fs), and for more complete examples the [sample command](https://github.com/EluciusFTW/SpectreCoff/blob/main/src/spectrecoff-cli/commands/Output.fs).

+### Panel
+The panel module is already usable, just now documented yet.
+In the meantime, please see the example command for guidance.

 ### Prompt
 The prompt module is already usable, just now documented yet.
 In the meantime, please see the example command for guidance.